Trump calls for Russia to be reinstated to G7

 TRUMP HEADS FOR G7 BATTLE WITH CANADA, EURO LEADERS OVER 'UNFAIR' TRADE DEALS

 "I've done nothing wrong.
 No collusion," Trump said Friday.
-The president has dubbed Mueller's investigation as a "witch hunt" for months.
+The president has dubbed Mueller's investigation a "witch hunt" for months.

-Trump, who was headed to Quebec Friday morning for the G-7 summit, also told reporters that he "may leave a little bit early."
+Trump, who was headed to Quebec Friday morning for the summit, also told reporters that he "may leave a little bit early."

 "I may leave a little bit early.
 It depends on the timing and it depends on what happens here," Trump said.
 "All of these countries have been taking advantage of us.
 We have to straighten it out.
 We have massive trade deficits with almost every country.
 We have to straighten it out."